Nineteen-Day Fast: Exemptions from fasting

 Exemptions are also given to those travelling during the fast.
-Exemptions are given when the travel is longer than 9 hours (or 2 hours if travelling by foot).
+Exemptions are granted when the travel is longer than 9 hours (or 2 hours if travelling by foot).
 If the traveller breaks their journey for more than nineteen days, they are only exempt from fasting for the first three days.
-Also if they return home, they must begin fasting right away.
+Also, if they return home, they must begin fasting right away.